whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 - **Q2-2017,  Research &amp; Analysis:** We identified a key problem area within the developing countries of lack of way to incentivize engineering of sustainable solutions.
 Such as  lack of access to energy is a key problem facing most communities in this region.

 - **Q3-2018, Testing GPU &amp; CPU Algorithms(Lyra, Argon and Yespower):** We tested multiple algorithms to determine which are most suitable for the tokenization of Solar Energy capture.
 We found YesPower to be the most adaptable an easy to secure.
 - **Q1-2019, Forking Bitcoin Code:** We forked Bitcoin Code as it has most  of the functionality we need for implementing the protocol.
-We are tweaking the Proof-Of-Work and adding a Proof-of-Stake mechanism to reward engineers across our target markets.
+We are tweaking the Proof-Of-Work(current) and adding a Proof-of-Stake(future) mechanism to reward engineers across our target markets.
 - **Q2-2019, Yespower Implementation:**  We adopted YesPower 1.0 to allow only CPU and GPU machines to be rewarded by the Protocol.
 We want to restrict ASIC based machines from getting these rewards.
 - **Q2-2019, Private Testnet:**  We launched the Private Testnet for internal testing of the protocol.
 - **Q3-2019, DNSSeeder setup /Nodes Setups:  ** We have setup the seeder to allow the Whive Network to be visible on the network.